 The MPN can be used to grant one or more loans for one or more academic years (up to 10 years).
 There are two types of MPNs in the Direct Loan Program: one for Direct Loan Program subsidized and unsubsidized loans and one for Direct Loan Program PLUS loans.

-Remember, unlike grants, loans have to be repaid to the federal government.
-The Guide to Complete the Entrance Counseling and the Guide to Complete the Master Promissory Note (MPN) are available at:
+Guides to Complete the Entrance Counseling and Master Promissory Note (MPN) are available at: